fcs-cs/cs2/modules/05-vectors/_posts/2019-05-01-introduction-to-vectors.md

 ### putting it together.

 Let's make a simple sketch that will move a ball with a uniform velocity across the screen from left to right.
+We'll need to start by initializing a position vector and then in the draw loop we can update the position by adding a constant velocity vector to that position and then redrawing the ellipse.

 <iframe width="100%" height="600" frameborder="0" src="https://editor.p5js.org/mdarfler/sketches/dfERahzkZ"></iframe>

+## Comprehension Check